 Pharmacist Burnout: How to Banish Stress and Stay Healthy

 Pharmacy life can be stressful.
 During the past several years, the profession has seen some changes.
 Some good, some a little more challenging.
 Pharmacists being able to give vaccines, for one, was good.
-Tighter regulations from Health Canada, for another, was stressful for some.
+Tighter regulations from Health Canada, for another, were stressful for some.

-Then of course, there’s COVID-19; the biggest healthcare disaster most of us have ever faced.
+Then, of course, there’s COVID-19; the biggest healthcare disaster most of us have ever faced.
 Pharmacists are right on the front lines, and by all accounts, the stress is crushing.

 So how are pharmacists coping with COVID-19?

 At iApotheca, we talk to a lot of pharmacists; we’re all about pharmacy, all day, every day.
 Our pharmacists work in all sorts of professional settings all over North America.
 From clinics to mail-order pharmacies, chains to small, independent stores.

 And things are stressful everywhere.

 Stress is not unusual for us as a topic of conversation; it’s an underlying theme in pharmacy.

 Stress because there’s a huge lineup of patients waiting.
 Stress because reconciling the narcotics is going to take up valuable time the pharmacy staff doesn’t have.
 Stress from overwork, from dealing with sick and irritable patients, from exhaustion.